Romany Routes is the journal of the Romany & Traveller Family History Society.

 Every edition is packed full of research tips, family history and social history features, old photos and things that members have discovered about travelling people and their own ancestors in old newspapers, parish registers and censuses.

 Here’s a free sample of the kind of articles, news and photos you can enjoy every quarter as an RTFHS member.
 This is an edited edition with selected pages.
 A full Romany Routes is always a minimum of 48 pages: Romany Routes Taster Edition.

 Find out here:

-- Buy the first nine complete volumes of Romany Routes (Volumes 1 to 9) on CD-ROM.
+- Buy the first nine complete volumes of Romany Routes (Volumes 1 to 9) as two downloadable PDF documents.
 Head to Publications to find out more.